cawasser/rccst/docs/world-dag.md

 Figure 7.
 A Typical MVC Design (geeks for geeks)

-As can be seen, the View get data from the Model, but the Controller interacts with _both_ the Model and the View.
+As can be seen, the View gets data from the Model, but the Controller interacts with _both_ the Model and the View.
 It is _NOT_ a DAG, there is a clear cycle here.

 Re-frame is different.
 It is _functional_ for one thing.
 It is a _DAG_ for another, as seen here (from the official docs)